attiot/starterkit-tutorials/tutorials/starter-kit-guide.md

 probably the need to be able to see what’s happening on the development board.
 Unfortunately, the board doesn’t offer a video connection, so there’s no way to plugin in a monitor and watch the code at work.
-On the other hand, the application firmware writes to the console, so you can remotely monitor the console to view program output.
+On the other hand, the application software writes to the console, so you can remotely monitor the console to view program output.
 Your desktop or laptop computer will communicate with the development board through its serial port.
 Windows, Macintosh and Linux computers are supported.